 Her recent moving-image work includes two commissions for private residences.
 In both cases single-channel video loops are projected directly onto the walls of the homes.
-In 2014, her video Half & Half & Honey was acquired by Forest City for permanent display in the lobby of their residential tower, Radian Boston.
+Her video Half & Half & Honey was acquired by Forest City for permanent display in the lobby of their residential tower, Radian Boston.

 Photo: Stan Schnier